coins/bitcoin-cockpit/README.md

 # Bitcoin Cockpit
-A simple GUI for bitcoin RPCs.
+A basic GUI for bitcoin RPCs.

 ## Disclaimer
 > THIS CODE IS INSECURE!
 DO NOT USE IN PRODUCTION!